Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Introduction

 \section{Introduction}

 SuperKEKB is an asymmetric-energy electron-positron double-ring collider whose scientific target is to make significant advancements at the luminosity frontier.
-The SuperKEKB collider complex consists of a 600-m long injector linear accelerator (LINAC) and two main rings (MRs), which include a 7-GeV high-energy electron ring (HER) and a 4-GeV low-energy positron ring (LER).
-The 1.1-GeV positron damping ring (DR), which is used to reduce the positron beam emittance, is located in the middle of LINAC.
+The SuperKEKB collider complex consists of a 700-m long injector linear accelerator (LINAC) and two main rings (MRs), which include a 7-GeV high-energy electron ring (HER) and a 4-GeV low-energy positron ring (LER).
+The 1.1-GeV positron damping ring (DR), which is used to reduce the positron beam emittance, is in the middle of LINAC.
 Apart from supplying the beam to the SuperKEKB collider, LINAC also provides beams for two synchrotron light source facilities, i.e., the 2.5-GeV PF and 6.5-GeV PF-AR.
-A schematic view of LINAC and the rings is shown in Fig.~\ref{fig:skb_layout}.
-To modulate the beam properties, a methodology called pulse-to-pulse modulation (PPM) is first utilized at CERN in order to fulfill the prerequisites for multi-accelerator facilities~\cite{1977thepsstaffPulsePulseModulation}.
-This ideology is also implemented at KEK LINAC to share LINAC among four (+1) rings and improve its injection efficiency~\cite{2010furukawaPulsetopulseBeamModulation}.
-The details of the PPM are discussed in Section~\ref{sub:ppm}.
+The machine parameters are listed in Table~\ref{table:beam_type}.
+A schematic view of LINAC and the rings are shown in Fig.~\ref{fig:skb_layout}.
+To modulate the beam properties, a methodology called pulse-to-pulse modulation (PPM) is first utilized at CERN to fulfill the prerequisites for multi-accelerator facilities~\cite{1977thepsstaffPulsePulseModulation}.
+This ideology is also implemented at KEK LINAC to share LINAC among four rings and improve its injection efficiency~\cite{2010furukawaPulsetopulseBeamModulation}.

-The existing accelerator timing system of LINAC is responsible for the timing signal generation, RF synchronization, and bucket selection.
+The existing accelerator timing system of LINAC is responsible for timing signal generation, RF synchronization, and bucket selection.
 A stable timing signal for beam control devices is required to operate at a scheduled sequence.
-Under the control of high-resolution timing signals, for example, the power supply of pulsed magnets is first triggered to maintain a stable magnetic field\cite{2018enomotoPulsetopulseBeamModulation,2020enomotoPulsedMagnetControl}.
-The electron gun is then fired to generate a stream of particles.
+Under the control of high-resolution timing signals, the power supply of pulsed magnets is triggered to maintain a stable magnetic field\cite{2018enomotoPulsetopulseBeamModulation,2020enomotoPulsedMagnetControl}.
 The downstream RF system must operate at an appropriate phase to achieve the desired accelerating effect for the bunch.
 Finally, the bunch injects into the target ring within an allowable timing jitter with the help of an injection pulsed septum magnet and kicker magnet.
 This process repeats at a beam repetition rate of 50 Hz at LINAC.